 The Honorable Louis M. Welsh Endowed ScholarshipAn endowed scholarship fund was established to continue the legacy of the Honorable Louis Welsh.
 The scholarship will be awarded to encourage a continuing student who exemplifies the highest ethical standards and believes in the humanity of the law.
 The applicant should demonstrate their passionate desire to fulfill a lifelong dream of becoming a trial lawyer.
 The applicant should show academic promise and demonstrate financial need due to life issues.

-This scholarship will be awarded to a student who has previous experience in the work place or in the military and is wishing to obtain a law degree to enhance their skills or make a career change.
-Priority for this scholarship will be given to an evening or part-time student.
+This scholarship will be awarded to a student who is in the work place or in the military and is wishing to obtain a law degree to enhance their skills or make a career change.
+Priority will be given to a part-time student.

 Mary and Alan Schulman Scholarship

-Students qualifying for this scholarship will be in the top half of the class and they must contribute to the diversity of the law school generally because of their socio-economic background, life experiences, personal circumstances or other obstacles they may have overcome.
+Students qualifying for two scholarships will be in the top half of the class and they must contribute to the diversity of the law school generally because of their socio-economic background, life experiences, personal circumstances or other obstacles they may have overcome.

 Michael Konz Memorial Scholarship